red/web-red/content/en/_index.md

   - template: "hero"
     heading: "Red: The World's First Full-Stack Programming Language"
     content: |-
-        Red is building a full-stack, "metal to meta", open-source toolchain. <br><br>
+        Red is building a full-stack, "metal to meta," open-source toolchain. <br><br>

         By full-stack, we mean one common language base to code anything, from system programming tasks up to high-level scripting. <br><br>